-Reliable Topic configuration has the following elements.
+Reliable Topic configuration has the following elements:

-- statistics-enabled: Enables or disables the statistics collection for the Reliable Topic.
-Its default value is true. - message-listener: Message listener class that listens to the messages when they are added or removed. - read-batch-size: Minimum number of messages that Reliable Topic will try to read in batches.

-Its default value is 10.

-• topic-overload-policy: Policy to handle an overloaded topic.
+- statistics-enabled: Specifies whether the statistics gathering is enabled for your Reliable Topic.
+If set to false, you cannot collect statistics in your implementation and also Hazelcast Management Center will not show them.
+Its default value is true. - message-listener: Message listener class that listens to the messages when they are added or removed. - read-batch-size: Minimum number of messages that Reliable Topic tries to read in batches.
+Its default value is 10. - topic-overload-policy: Policy to handle an overloaded topic.
 Available values are DISCARD_OLDEST, DISCARD_NEWEST, BLOCK and ERROR.
 Its default value is BLOCK.
 See Slow Consumers for definitions of these policies.